NGO Storytelling Internship in South Africa

 You’ll be lucky enough to stay at Coffee Shack, a comfortable backpackers lodge with a phenomenal setting.
 Located right on the beach, Coffee Shack consists of thatched-roof huts as bedrooms and a number of charismatic common areas, including a restaurant & bar, kitchens, and a barbeque area.
 There are hammocks to relax in and spectacular views to take in.
 You’ll also have free access to Wifi and a laundry service.

 This setting is the perfect place to relax and enjoy rural Africa.
-The surfing opportunities are excellent, and keen hikers are treated to a great number of stunning trails.
+The surfing opportunities are unbeatable, and keen hikers are treated to a great number of stunning trails.
 There are also opportunities to explore the striking caves, cliffs, and waterfalls along the Wild Coast, and should you want to explore further afield, there are shuttles that go into Mthatha, from where there are many exciting travel options.

 DATES & RATES